H-MOVE-LAB/icd_head_app/README.md

 ISSN 0966-6362,
 [https://doi.org/10.1016/j.gaitpost.2023.07.341.](https://doi.org/10.1016/j.gaitpost.2023.07.341.) <br>
 <a id="2">[2]</a>
-R. Romijnders, F. Salis, C. Hansen, A. Küderle, A. Paraschiv-Ionescu, A. Cereatti, W. Maetzler *et al.*, *Ecological validity of a deep learning algorithm to detect gait events from real-life walking bouts in mobility-limiting diseases*.
-Frontiers in Neurology, 2023, [10.3389/fneur.2023.1247532. ](10.3389/fneur.2023.1247532. )
+R. Romijnders, F. Salis, C. Hansen, A. Küderle, A. Paraschiv-Ionescu, A. Cereatti, W. Maetzler *et al.*, *Ecological validity of a deep learning algorithm to detect gait events from real-life walking bouts in mobility-limiting diseases*, Frontiers in Neurology, 2023, [10.3389/fneur.2023.1247532. ](10.3389/fneur.2023.1247532. )
 <!--## License

 This project is licensed under the [MIT License](LICENSE).-->